 Configure your codebase according to the Airtunnel principles: You need to add three folders for a declaration store, a scripts store and finally the data store:

 2.1) The declaration store folder has no subfolders.
 It is where your data asset declarations (YAML files) will reside

 2.2) The scripts store folder is where all your Python & SQL scripts to process data assets will reside.
 It should be broken down by subfolders py for Python scripts and sql for SQL scripts.
 Please further add subfolders dml and ddl into the sql script folder.

-2.3) The data store folder follows a convention as well, refer to the docs on how to structure it.
+2.3) The data store folder follows a convention as well.

 3.1) Add the configuration section [airtunnel] in which, you need to add three configuration keys.

 3.2) add declarations_folder which takes the absolute path to the folder you set up in 2.1

 3.3) add scripts_folder which takes the absolute path to the folder you set up in 2.2

 3.4) add data_store_folder, which takes the absolute path to the folder you set up in 2.3 for your data store

 Python >= 3.6, Airflow >=1.10 and Pandas >= 0.23